matatk/agrip/audioquake/BUILD.md

 Building AudioQuake
 ===================

 AudioQuake can be built into a stand-alone application for Mac or Windows.
 This can be run directly by the user, without having to install anything.
-This file documents the following three main steps:
+This file documents the following four main steps:

 -   Getting your development environment set up for the first time (this differs between Mac and Windows).
 -   Getting the AudioQuake code and required libraries.